Employee Theft Guide for Small Business: What It Is & How to Prevent It

-Employee theft is the stealing of an employer’s property or assets for personal use.
+Employee theft is stealing an employer’s property or assets for personal use.
 It includes the more traditional ideas of theft, such as stealing merchandise or money, as well as stealing confidential data and “time” (i.e., not working as many hours as recorded or performing personal tasks on company time).

 Types of Employee Theft

-How To Prevent Employee Theft
+How to Prevent Employee Theft

 An effective employee theft policy will contain the following information: